The following words and terms, when used in this division,

 Government Code, Chapter 2254, Subchapter B.

-(A) are residents of the State of Texas as that term
+(A) is a resident of the State of Texas;

-(B) have a proportionate interest and demonstrate active
+(B) has a proportionate interest and demonstrates active

-participation in the control, operation, and management of the entities'
+participation in the control, operation, and management of an applicant;

 (i) Black Americans, which includes persons having